janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

     };

-This is a great improvement to do as a first step, it documents/makes explicit the fact that the raw pointers are owning raw pointers. the `gsl::owner<>` template is very simple:
+This is a great improvement to do as a first step, it documents/makes explicit the fact that the raw pointers are owning raw pointers.
+The `gsl::owner<>` template is very simple:

     template <class T, class = std::enable_if_t<std::is_pointer<T>::value>>
     using owner = T;